algbio/themisto/README.md

 ./build/bin/build_index --node-length 30 -i example_input/coli3.fna -c example_input/colors.txt -o example_index --temp-dir temp --mem-megas 1000 -t 4 --delete-non-ACGT
 ```

-This might take a few minutes on a reasonable desktop workstation.
+We recommend to use a fast SSD drive for the temporary directory.
+With a reasonable desktop workstation and an SSD drive, the program should take about one minute on this example input.

 ### Full instructions for `build_index`